hydephp/develop/docs/architecture-concepts/extensions-api.md

 Using the API, you can hook directly into the HydePHP Kernel and extend sites with custom page types and new features.

+This documentation page functions heavily through examples, so it's recommended that the sections are read in order.

 ### Prerequisites

 Before creating your extension, it will certainly be helpful if you first become familiar with